-2.3.1a you run during the period covered in this report?
-Without assistance from the Secretariat stance Conducted or assisted by the Secretariat
+2.3.1a How many training and capacity building you run during the period covered in this Withou from th Secreta е stance Conducted or assisted by the Secretariat

-N lone \boxtimes
+Ν lone

 1

-2-5 6-10
+2-5

-1-20
+6-10 1-20

-s Nore tha -
+s י Nore tha -

-Please list the Resolutions or Decisions involve d:
+Please list the Resolutions or Decisions involve d: -

-2.3.1b What sorts of capacity building activities have taken place?
-Enforcement training
+2.3.1b What sorts of capacity building activities have ta aken pla ce?

-2.3.1c What capacity building needs do you ha ive?
+2.3.1c What capacity building needs do you ha ave?

 Please tick all boxes which apply to indicate which target group and which activity.
 Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) Details

-Staff of Management Authority \square \square \square \boxtimes
+Staff of Management Authority

-Staff of Scientific Authority \square \square \square \square
+Staff of Scientific Authority

-Staff of enforcement authorities \square \square \square \square
+Staff of enforcement authorities

 Traders / other user groups

 NGOs

 Public

 Other (please specify)

-1 An activity might be a single day training e.g. for a group of staff from the Management Authority, or a longer course / project undertaken by an individual.
+17 An activity might be a single day training e.g. for a group of staff from the Management Authority, or a longer course / project undertaken by an individual.

-GOAL 3CONTRIBUTE TO SIGNIFICANTLY REDUCING THE RATE OF BIODIVERSITY LOSS AND TO ACHIEVING RELEVANT GLOBALLY-AGREED GOALS AND TARGETS BY ENSURING THAT CITES AND OTHER MULTILATERAL INSTRUMENTS AND PROCESSES ARE COHERENT AND MUTUALLY SUPPORTIVE
+GOAL 3 CONTRIBUTE TO SIGNIFICANTLY REDUCING THE RATE OF BIODIVERSITY LOSS AND TO ACHIEVING RELEVANT GLOBALLY-AGREED GOALS AND TARGETS BY ENSURING THAT CITES AND OTHER MULTILATERAL INSTRUMENTS AND PROCESSES ARE COHERENT AND MUTUALLY SUPPORTIVE